dtanglr/Primitively/README.md

 ## Requirements

-The StronglyTypedId NuGet package is a .NET Standard 2.0 package.
+The Primitively NuGet package is a .NET Standard 2.0 package.

-You must be using the .NET 6+ SDK (though you can compile for other target frameworks like .NET Core 2.1 and .NET Framework 4.8)
+You must be using the .NET 6+ SDK (other target frameworks like .NET Core 2.1 and .NET Framework 4.8 are not supported at this time).

-The `struct`s you decorate with the `StronglyTypedId` attribute must be marked `partial`.
+The `struct`s you decorate with any of the `Primitively` attributes must be marked `partial` and be a `record`.

 ## Credits
 [Credits]: #credits

+`Primitively` was inspired and originally forked from Andrew Lock's project [StronglyTypedId](https://github.com/andrewlock/StronglyTypedId))

 `StronglyTypedId` wouldn't work if not for [AArnott's CodeGeneration.Roslyn](https://github.com/AArnott/CodeGeneration.Roslyn) library.